12 Things That Happen to Your Body When It’s Freezing Out

 Over time, your brain stops operating on all cylinders

 Once your body goes into a hypothermic state—a core temperature that’s too low—your brain and nervous system have a harder time functioning and maintaining normal thought.
 “There are stories of hunters or people out in the cold, maybe they fell in water or got lost,” Kenefick says.
 “The hypothalamus tries all the mechanisms that usually work—and then when those fail, it becomes unclear of what to do next.
 People have been found in freezing cold temperatures with all their clothes off, because the hypothalamus said, ‘OK, well, let’s try dumping heat out there—making people feel hot—and see if that will work.”
-If the hypothermia becomes severe enough, the hypothalamus can get really out of whack.

 Your skin turns white and hard